timheide/folder_compare/README.md

 ### Usage

-To use this crate, add `walkdir` as a dependency to your project's `Cargo.toml`:
+Add `folder_compare` as a dependency to your project's `Cargo.toml`:

 ```toml